Physics-Grounded Monocular Vehicle Distance Estimation Using Standardized License Plate Typography: Implementation Details

 \textbf{Stage 3: CNN Classifier.} Stage 3 is a deep learning fallback that is activated only when Stages 1 and 2 both produce confidences below 0.7, or when a specific confusion pair (e.g., North Carolina vs. Ohio) has been detected and the rule-based disambiguation did not yield a decisive winner.
-The classifier uses a MobileNetV3-Small network, which is a lightweight architecture designed for embedded and mobile devices.
-It was chosen for its excellent trade-off between accuracy and computational cost: only 2.5 million parameters, yet achieving state-of-the-art image classification performance on tasks such as ImageNet.
+The classifier uses MobileNetV3-Small~\cite{howard2019}, a hardware-aware NAS-designed network built around inverted residual blocks with hard-swish activations and a Squeeze-and-Excitation attention module in each bottleneck.
+It contains 2.5~M parameters across 14 bottleneck stages and achieves 67.4\% top-1 accuracy on ImageNet, providing an excellent accuracy-to-latency trade-off for the 51-class state identification task.
 The network takes as input the rectified plate crop resized to \(128 \times 256\) pixels (preserving the 1:2 aspect ratio of US plates) and outputs a softmax vector over 51 classes (50 states plus the District of Columbia).
 When Stage~3 is activated, the system saves detected plate crops and their identified state labels to disk, allowing the user to build a local training set over time.
 The training protocol involves freezing the backbone for the first five epochs with a learning rate of \(10^{-3}\), followed by fine-tuning the full model for 45 epochs using cosine decay with an initial learning rate of \(10^{-4}\).
 Data augmentation includes random rotations of \(\pm10^\circ\), brightness adjustments of \(\pm0.3\), color jitter, and random erasing to improve generalization to real-world variations.
 When Stage 3 is activated, its softmax probabilities are combined with the normalized scores from Stage 2 using a weighted average (with Stage 2 weight typically 0.6 and Stage 3 weight 0.4), because Stage 2's color information remains valuable even when ambiguous.
 The final state decision is the one with the highest combined score.
 Once a state is identified, the corresponding character height \(H_s\) is looked up from the state table and used in all subsequent distance calculations.
 If all three stages fail to produce a confident decision (combined score below 0.5), the system defaults to a conservative \(H_s = 65.1\) mm (the national average) and logs the frame for later manual review and potential addition to the training set.